Gozie-Caesar/hello-world/README.md

 # hello-world
-We all kow what hello-world is.
+We all know what hello-world is.

+Hello, guys!
+I'm new to all this stuff.
+Bye!